The voice of FOREPAID — how he works, who controls him, and how to dial him in.

 These chirps play on the score-owner's phone first and broadcast to everyone in the round.
 Your good shot, your chirp.

-Triggered by events that affect the whole round: a skin won, a Nassau segment closed out, the turn report after hole 9, the round wrap after hole 18, and the Russ Says button when anyone taps it.
+Triggered by events that affect the whole round: a skin won, a Nassau segment closed out, the turn report after hole 9, the round wrap after hole 18, the Russ Says button when anyone taps it, and his rail on the GPS map — CLUB and STANDINGS.

 These play on the host's phone first and broadcast to the other players.
 The host's phone is the single source so the chirp doesn't fire twice from multiple devices on the same event.